vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-13-my-equipment-for-2024.md

 title: My tech equipments & software for 2024
 date: 2024-05-13 05:47 +0200
 categories: [Computers]
-tags: [Computers, Software, Hardware, Apple, MacBook, Linux]
+tags: [Computers, Software, Hardware, Apple, MacBook, Linux, Gaming]
 ---

 This post is a list of all computers & software I use on the daily, plus some written reasons of why I use them.
 Note: this doesn't include Android apps as I'll probably write another post for them.